cutls/TheDesk/README.md

 Pleroma **does not** follow Mastodon API rules completely although Pleroma developers say so.
 Please write issues to improve TheDesk affinity with Pleroma.

-## Vulnerabilities when `npm i`???
+## Vulnerabilities when `yarn install`???

-No, if your npm says materialize-css has vulnerabilities(CVE-2019-11002/3/4), look at [here](https://github.com/Dogfalo/materialize/issues/6286) under discussion.
+No, if your npm says materialize-css has vulnerabilities(CVE-2019-11002/3/4), look at [here](https://github.com/Dogfalo/materialize/issues/6286) under discussion, but I do not think this report is really fatal.